bob-skywalker/us-data-visual-presentation/README.md

 Implementation Timeline:

 Friday Afternoon & Weekend:
-fetch API key
+grab JSON Data
-pull data from website and sort them display data on the website link the tab to approriate api
+pull data from website and sort them display data on the website

 Monday:
-build a homepage
+build a map
 work on graph view and hover effects

 Tuesday:
-build a bar view page
+link the dataset to the map
 legends and dropdown menu

 Wednesday: